Resmetirom: Legal status

-Resmetirom was approved for medical use in the United States in March 2024.
+Resmetirom was approved for medical use in the US in March 2024.

 In June 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Rezdiffra, intended for the treatment of adults with noncirrhotic metabolic dysfunction-associated steatohepatitis (MASH).
 The applicant for this medicinal product is Madrigal Pharmaceuticals EU Limited.
 Resmetirom was authorized for medical use in the European Union in August 2025.

 Research

-In a systematic review and meta-analysis of resmetirom, published in 2024, found that it is well tolerated and that it improves hepatic fat content, liver enzymes, and fibrosis biomarkers in people with non-alcoholic steatohepatitis (NASH).
+A systematic review and meta-analysis of resmetirom, published in 2024, found that it is well tolerated and that it improves hepatic fat content, liver enzymes, and fibrosis biomarkers in people with non-alcoholic steatohepatitis (NASH).